clearlinux/clear-linux-documentation/source/clear_containers.rst

 Linux Kernel Documentation: Documentation/virtual/kvm/mmu.txt

-EPT is an acceleration technology for virtual machine memory mappings.
+:abbr:`EPT (Enhanced Page Tables)` is an acceleration technology for virtual machine memory mappings.
 It reduces the number of Virtual Machine Manager entry/exits from the host system, thus improving system performance.
-If your hardware system supports EPT, you'll see the **ept** feature listed in the ``/proc/cpuinfo`` information from your system.
-The kernel, KVM and qemu will automatically use and benefit from EPT when supported by your system hardware.
+If your hardware system supports EPT, you'll see the ``ept`` feature listed in the ``/proc/cpuinfo`` information from your system.
+The kernel, KVM and ``qemu`` will automatically use and benefit from EPT when supported by your system hardware.

 You can also check on the `Intel ARK website`_ to see if your Intel CPU supports **Intel VT-x with Extended Page Tables** under the *Advanced Technologies* table on the specific page for your CPU.

 KVM startup optimizations
 ~~~~~~~~~~~~~~~~~~~~~~~~~